Omar Funez; Ivano Neira; Carole Engle

 Date of Publication:

 Place of Publication:

-Abstract: Honduran tilapia farmers face several problems regarding product size and export-quota requirements.
-One major obstacle is the significant production of undersized fish not suitable for the export market.
+Abstract: Honduran tilapia farmers currently face several problems regarding product size and export-quota requirements.
+One major obstacle is the production of undersized fish not suitable for the export market.
 Domestic markets would provide stability by offering additional market alternatives, thereby reducing risks associated with having only one target market.
-The Goal of this project is to assess the domestic market as an alternative tilapia outlet.
-While the overall study includes analyses of open-air fish market, supermarket, and restaurant market outlets, this document will focus on open-air fish markets.
-A random sample of all open-air fish market vendors in the major urban areas and census of the fish market vendors in the small towns in Honduras resulted in 54 completed supermarket questionnaires.
+The Goal of this project was to assess the domestic market as an alternative tilapia outlet.
+While the overall study includes analyses of supermarket, fish market, and restaurant market outlets, this document will focus on the supermarket segment.
+A census of the supermarkets listed in telephone books in the major urban areas and eight small towns in Honduras resulted in 54 completed supermarket questionnaires.
 The analysis provides important insights into supply characteristics, buyer patterns and preferences, and trends in the domestic market.
-The survey showed that tilapia is a well-known product in Honduran open-air markets.
-Overall, 70% of open-air market vendors sold tilapia, and over half of the open-air market vendors not currently selling tilapia responded that they were very likely to sell tilapia the next year.
-Approximately 25% of tilapia sold was from Lake Nicaragua.
-However, lack of demand, high wholesale prices, and off-flavor were mentioned as primary reasons for not selling the product.
+The survey showed that tilapia is a well-known product in Honduran supermarkets.
+More than 40% of the supermarkets in the country sold tilapia, and 50% of supermarket managers responded that they were either somewhat or very likely to sell tilapia the next year.
+However, lack of demand, freshness, and seasonal availability were mentioned as primary reasons for not selling the product.
 Short-term strategies would focus on larger supermarkets catering to international, high-, and middle-income clientele groups.
 The presence of a specialized seafood section contributes to tilapia sales.
 Low daily volumes and lack of demand could be addressed through in-store demonstrations, samples, and pointof- purchase information.
 These results suggest that, provided tilapia farmers combine adequate marketing strategies with availability of high-quality tilapia, it may be possible to further develop the